Simploy Testimonial

 There's much subjectivity based on a company's unique circumstances and there are numerous state exceptions.

-If you determine that your insurance carrier reclassified employees into other workers comp codes who you believe should be class code 8810, you may want to initiate an audit dispute.
+If you determine that your insurance carrier reclassified employees into another wc class code that you believe should be class code 8810, you may want to initiate an audit dispute.
 Please call us to discuss your unique circumstances and potentially help your company, even if the reclassification was up to three years ago!.
 These issues will impact your work comp program costs indefinitely, so, let us know if you feel a reclassification away from 8810 was mistaken.

 Problems With The 8810 Class Code Designation For Work Comp